devops-israel/gesund/README.md

 To have healthy servers, it is important to have an automated check that can tell you if something is wrong.
 Gesund for the rescue!

-Gesund is a simple health checker that provides ready classes to do various checks against servers, filesystem state and more.
+Gesund is a simple health checker that provides ready classes to do various checks against running services, filesystem state and more.
 Currently the ```gesund``` gem itself only has a small number of file system checks, and several additional gems provide checks for redis, mysql, mongodb and http.

 This project is early alpha - you are welcome to help out and make it shine.